 Students will study the physical characteristics of the United States, including climate, soils, vegetation and water resources.
 In addition, students will study populations, economies, urbanization, and the United States' relationship to the rest of the world in an historical context.
-The course will provide an examination of regions in the United States, including New England, the

-Atlantic states, the southeast, the Deep South, the Southwest, and the West.
-Prerequisite: one HS200-level course.
+The course will provide an examination of regions in the United States, including New England, the Atlantic states, the southeast, the Deep South, the Southwest, and the West.

-HS310 Oral History
+HS310 Oral History 3 credits

 This course offers students an introduction to both long-standing standards and practices in oral history, and innovations resulting from technological change.
 Through the examination of case studies, the course also allows students to explore the various ways oral testimony can be used in traditional academic historical interpretations, as well as a wide variety of public history enterprises, including community and local projects, institutional projects, television, radio, film, and museums.
-Prerequisite: one HS200-level course.